MikeDigitize/JSFundamentals/README.md

 ```

 Context is defined based on the location the function was called from - known as the call site.
 In the above example the function <code>bar</code> is called in the global scope and attempts to log a variable attached to <code>this</code>.
-The variables it attempts to log - <code>a</code> - has been defined in the global scope.
-Since the function was called in the global scope, <code>this</code> refers to the global object and therefore has a reference to the variable <code>a</code>.
+The variable it attempts to log - <code>a</code> - has been defined in the global scope.
+Since the function was called in the global scope, <code>this</code> refers to the global object and therefore logs <code>a</code> from the global scope.

 This is known as the default context rule.
 Be aware that in strict mode the default context rule is ignored if the scope is global and <code>this</code> will be undefined.
-Trying to access a property on undefined obviously will throw an error.
 To see how the default rule changes according to the call site, take the following example:

 ```javascript
 function bar() {